sinclairzx81/drift/readme.md

 ## Overview

 Drift is a command line tool that integrates the Chrome Developer Console into the terminal.
-It provides an interactive repl that allows code to be executed in a remote Chrome instance and pipes browser logging back over stdout.
-It is built to allow for non visual browser functionality (such as WebRTC and IndexedDB) to be developed and tested entirely within a terminal window.
+It provides an interactive repl that allows code to be run in a remote Chrome instance and pipes browser logging back over stdout.
+It is built to enable non-visual browser functionality (such as WebRTC and IndexedDB) to be developed and tested entirely within a terminal window.

 Drift is designed to be a Node like tool for running JavaScript in constrained browser environments.
-It can be useful for general purpose scripting, browser automation workflows and testing browser code within CI environments.
+It can be used for general purpose scripting, automating browser tasks and running web code in CI environments.

 License MIT